 Which organizations can you give back to?

 Ideally, you should give back to an organization that needs your support.
-Experts advise not to make your decision to donate to a cause based on your ability to get a tax deduction.
-Support an organization with a mission you believe in, or one that you believe your customers support.
+Although experts advise not to make your decision to donate to a cause based on your ability to get a tax deduction, there are benefits to charitable donations.

 • The recipient organizations.
 You can donate to registered tax-exempt organizations, which can include volunteer fire companies, religious organizations, and museums.
 Not every nonprofit qualifies as a tax-exempt organization, so do your research prior to making your donation.